Floydlang/floyd/Notes/Floyd script -- next features.md

 A unique feature in Floyd is that you cannot specify the exact implementation of the collection, only its basic type: vector or dictionary.
 The precise data structure is selected by the runtime according to your recommendations and the optimiser / profiler.

-The collections are typesafe - a string-vector can only hold strings etc.

-Every collection automatically support the core-type-features, like comparisons, serialization and hashing.

 # VECTOR COLLECTION
 If you read many continous elements it's faster to use a SEQ with the vector - it allows the runtime to keep an pointer to the current position in the vector.